Edw590/F1DP/README.md

 - DADi590 (me), for making F1DP and adapting all patches the DOS EXE
 - Crafty for his sFall1 modifications
+- Sduibek for his patches
+- TeamX for their patches
 - Timeslip for the original sFall1 mod
 - xttl on the Doomworld forums for his posted knowledge, which helped making my life MUCH easier while trying to figure out how to get the patcher to work on DOS
 ### - Contributing